slatedocs/slate/source/includes/_accepting-payments.md

 |Card Expired Month/Year| 01/39                      |
 |Card CVN               | 100                        |
 |Card Holder Name       | Testing                    |

+**Simulate Credit Card / Debit Card Transaction Callback for Testing** As an alternative to the above, if you would like to simulate the callback for Credit Card or Debit Card transaction, but not necessarily the end-to-end payment journey, you may manually send callback by following these steps:

+1. Log in to your OY!
+Dashboard
+2. Select Environment: Demo in the top left corner
+3. Make sure to have inputted your staging callback URL on Settings: 'Developer Options' (tab: Callback Configuration - Payment Link)
+4. Create a payment link in Demo environment
+5. Click on the link and proceed with Credit Card or Debit Card as your payment method
+6. Copy the Reference Number of the transaction - it should be available under "Transaction Details"
+7. Return to OY!
+Dashboard and click on the Settings: 'CC-DC Callback"
+8. Paste the Reference Number of the transaction and choose whether you would like to simulate a callback for successful transaction or a failed transaction
+8. Click "Send Callback".
+OY! will only send callback for a successful transaction whether in staging environment or production environment

 ### How to Use Payment Link via Dashboard